pinterest/ktlint/docs/rules/configuration-ktlint.md

 ktlint_function_signature_rule_force_multiline_when_parameter_count_greater_or_equal_than= -1
 ```

-This setting only takes effect when rule `experimental:function-signature` is enabled.
+This setting only takes effect when rule `function-signature` is enabled.

 ## Wrapping the expression body of a function